dev7355608/vision-5e/README.md

 - **Truesight**
   - _Note: You need the [Limits](https://github.com/dev7355608/limits) module for magical darkness._
   - _Note: The original form of a shapechanger is not revealed nor highlighted with a special effect._
+- **Witch Sight**
+  - Allows detection of shapechangers.
+  - _Note: An actor is an shapechanger if it has the Shapechanger subtype or the Shapechanger feat._
+  - _Note: The original form of the shapechanger is not revealed._

 _Basic Sight_ no longer detects creatures that are illuminate by light sources, which is now handled by the _Light Perception_ detection mode.
 Light perception being a separate detection modes allows you to configure the range of light perception. _Basic Sight_ is renamed to _Darkvision_.